Taxi Driver Stuart Knowlton Spontaneously Kidnaps a Child

 Dorothy Noga volunteered to secretly tape her conversations with Knowlton, but police declined because it was too dangerous.

 Untaped confession.
 Next up, another great tipster came along.
-Janice Redman, head of St. Paul’s public housing, told police that she had received complaints about Stuart Knowlton making advances toward children.
+Janice Rettman, head of St. Paul’s public housing, told police that she had received complaints about Stuart Knowlton making advances toward children.
 Investigators accepted her offer to secretly record a conversation between her and Knowlton.

 On the tape, Knowlton didn’t confess, but he did mention that Cassie had been beaten about the face, a detail police hadn’t made public.